Puzzlepart/ASPC2017/README.md

-# ASPC2017
-Puzzlepart Appsters @ the Arctic SharePoint Challenge 2017
+# Puzzlepart Appsters @ the Arctic SharePoint Challenge 2017 #

+This repository contains the Puzzlepart solution for ASPC17.

+## Architecture ##